2013 Première ligue de soccer du Québec season: Awards

-League Cup
+Coupe PLSQ

 The PLSQ debuted their League Cup this season, which took place following the end of the season.
 The top six teams from the league season were divided into two groups (the seventh place club - FC Boisbriand - did not qualify).
 Each team would play the other two teams in the group, with the first place finisher in each group advancing to the finals.

 CS Mont-Royal Outremont won the League Cup defeating FC Brossard 2-0 in the finals.